 I. Document a recent project that created or restored bird habitat in your community.
 (Exclusions: Bird feeders and small-scale artificial nesting structures)

-Currently, the City of Altoona in cooperation with the Wisconsin Department of Natural Resources is planning to plant a couple hundred shrubs/trees along the Eau Claire River which will add some great bird habitat to that area.
-The City is also working in cooperation with the Wisconsin DNR with consultation from the Audubon Society regarding the placement of Purple Martin houses in River Prairie.
+The City of Altoona in cooperation with the Wisconsin Department of Natural Resources has planted a couple hundred shrubs/trees along the Eau Claire River which will add some great bird habitat to that area.
+The City is also working in cooperation with the Wisconsin DNR with consultation from the Audubon Society in regards to Purple Martin houses that are located in River Prairie.
 We've also erected an Osprey platform in River Prairie with consultation from the Audubon Society regarding placement.

 U. Show that your community maximizes the value of right-of-way space (e.g., power lines, pipelines, etc.) by planting them with native grasses, shrubs, herbs, and other prairie/grassland plants.